ideanl/two-player-dodge/README.md

 Instructions
 ===============
-1. Play against CPU
 2. Play against Human

-Arrow Keys control the spaceship, while w-a-s-d control the block Spaceship needs to collide with the block, and the block needs to avoid the spaceship.
+Arrow Keys control the spaceship, while w-a-s-d control the enemy Spaceship needs to collide with the block, and the block needs to avoid the spaceship.

 Exiting the window is a loss.